sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glibc-langpack-ru</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Locale data for Russian
+Short desc    : Locale data for Russian
 URL          : http://www.gnu.org/software/glibc/
-Лицензия     : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
+License      : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
-Описание     : The glibc-langpack-ru package includes the basic information required
+Descript     : The glibc-langpack-ru package includes the basic information required
              : to support the Russian language in your applications.
 ```